-The fact is most of the pressure to potty train comes from sources and obligations outside the family – day care or preschool requirements, grandparent’s standards, comparisons to friends who had early success – but none of that motivates the kid.
+The fact is that most of the pressure to potty train comes from sources and obligations outside the family — daycare or preschool requirements, grandparent’s standards, comparisons to friends who had early success.
+But none of that motivates the kid.
 Instead, it just adds pressure to the parents.
 In that environment, even benign suggestions to use the potty, no matter how gently they seem to be made, can increase the stress level.

 “If it’s not going well, and parents have explored all these things that may have tripped them up, the best thing to do is to take a break,” explains Bennett.
 “Everybody learns to use the toilet eventually.
 Everybody.
 So get the social pressure off, get the family pressure off, get grandma off your back.
 And then what I suggest is for the next two or three months, stop anything about using the toilet.”

-A clean break might seem like a waste of all that previous effort, but it really is as much for parents as for kids.
-The stress that disrupts toilet training affects parent and child together, after all.
-It gives the child time to relax and the parent time to reevaluate as well.
-And then after a few months, parents can slowly start again, this time with the right amount of chill.
+The most important potty training tip of all might be to simply chill.
+A clean break might seem like a waste of all that previous effort, but it really is as important for parents as it is for kids.
+The stress that disrupts toilet training affects parents and children together, after all.
+A break in potty training gives the child time to relax and the parent time to reevaluate.
+Then after a few months, parents can slowly start again, this time with the right amount of chill.